had0j/io_qp2_rule_eng/readme.md

 | 10  |  0.5s  (30f)  | 0.4s  (24f) |   **2.5s**    | `0.5s` |

 > Note: Because garbage has to switch twice to enter a triggerable state, the statistics in the source code are half of the table above

+### Cancelling penalty (didn't see that coming right, here too)

+When 'consecutive cancels' is over 25, received garbage' countdown time will be halved

 ## Fatigue